M4rtinAlvarado/Taller4/README.md

 # Ey Ey Pequeña

-No digas eso, eres perfecta
+No digas eso, eres horrible
 ...